 There are many different versions of "Harvard" referencing.
 This guide is the University of Bath Library’s interpretation, based on BS (1989) and ISO (1990) standards, and adapted in line with local preferences.
 If you are uncertain whether you should use Harvard (Bath), check with your department.
-NOTICE We are aware of issues with the collapsible boxes on this page.
-In the meantime please use the full version of this guide in PDF format.
+This guide is also available in PDF format.

 There are standard reference formats for most types of document.
 Below are examples of the most common types of document you might want to reference.
 Each of the following gives a suggested standard format for the reference followed by examples for the different document types.